derdoktor667/DShotRMT/README.md

 ## 🚀 Core Features

 - **Multiple DShot Modes:** Supports DSHOT150, DSHOT300, DSHOT600, and DSHOT1200.
-- **Bidirectional DShot:** Full support for RPM telemetry feedback.
+- **Bidirectional DShot:** Implemented, but currently not officially supported due to instability and external hardware requirements.
 - **Hardware-Timed Signals:** Precise signal generation using the ESP32 RMT peripheral, ensuring stable and reliable motor control.
 - **Simple API:** Easy-to-use C++ class with intuitive methods like `sendThrottlePercent()`.
 - **Efficient and Lightweight:** The core library has no external dependencies.